Adonis Gay Holiday

 • Personal items including alcoholic beverages, snacks, laundry, and telephone calls.

-• Expenses relating to mandated covid requirements for travel to/from/within New Zealand, Any expenses incurred for required change of plans due to COVID-19 or other illness or injury.
+• Expenses relating to mandated covid requirements for travel to/from/within New Zealand.

 Gay New Zealand trip